aayushverma19/code-review/Ansible/POC.md

 ---

-3. `vars` variables: This role comes with static values for several variables that are defined in the `vars/main.yml` file within the role directory.
+5.3. `vars variables`: This role comes with static values for several variables that are defined in the `vars/main.yml` file within the role directory.

 ```yaml
 ---